Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 2. If there is an error (A<>0) then the operating system is neither MSX-DOS nor Nextor.
 3. If B<2 then the operating system is MSX-DOS 1.
 4. If IX is 0 then the operating system is MSX-DOS 2.
 Look at registers B and C for the version number.
 5. If IXh is 1 then the operating system is Nextor.
-Look at registers IXh, IYh and IYl for the version number.
+Look at registers IXl, IYh and IYl for the version number.
 6. If IXh is neither 0 nor 1 then the operating system is neither MSX-DOS nor Nextor.

 The value returned in HL is a pointer to a zero-terminated printable string that describes the operating system running, for example "Nextor kernel version 3.0".
 The string resides in the kernel master slot (slot number is available at 0F348h) and can be read via standard RDSLT calls.

 #### 2.8.1.
 Detecting Nextor in MSX-DOS 1 mode

-The DOSVER function has been made available in MSX-DOS 1 mode, so you can detect Nextor in this mode.
+The `DOSVER` function has been made available in MSX-DOS 1 mode, so you can detect Nextor in this mode.

-The results of the DOSVER function when invoked in MSX-DOS 1 mode are the same returned in normal mode, except that BC=0100h and no meaningful value is returned in HL.
+The results of the `DOSVER` function when invoked in MSX-DOS 1 mode are the same returned in normal mode, except that BC=0100h and no meaningful value is returned in HL.
 However, since the function can be called via the 0F37Dh hook only (see _[3.
-New function calls](#3-new-function-calls)_), index registers get corrupted, therefore the “check that IX=0” method can't be used to detect Nextor.
-Instead, DOSVER will return A=1 when run in MSX-DOS 1 mode.
+New function calls](#3-new-function-calls)_), index registers get corrupted, therefore the "check that IX=0" method can't be used to detect Nextor.
+Instead, `DOSVER` will return A=1 when run in MSX-DOS 1 mode.

 Therefore, if your application can work in MSX-DOS 1 mode but you still want to know if you are running in Nextor or in an old MSX-DOS 1 kernel, the detection procedure is as follows:

 1. Set the magic numbers as in the normal mode detection case.
-2. Call the DOSVER function via the F37Dh entry point.
+2. Call the `DOSVER` function via the F37Dh entry point.
 Do NOT use the 0005h entry point.
 3. If A=1, B=1 and IXh=1, then you are running Nextor in MSX-DOS 1 mode.
-Look at registers IXh, IYh and IYl for the Nextor version number.
+Look at registers IXl, IYh and IYl for the Nextor version number.
 4. Otherwise, follow the procedure for the normal mode, as described in the previous section.

 ## 3. New function calls

 This section details the new function calls introduced by Nextor.
 These are invoked the same way as the existing MSX-DOS calls, by setting the function number in register C and calling address 0005h or F37Dh.
-The specified short name for each function (for example “_FOUT”) is the suggested name for referring to the function call in code, and is also the name used for function cross references in this manual.
+The specified short name for each function (for example `_FOUT`) is the suggested name for referring to the function call in code, and is also the name used in [the Nextor SDK](#81-the-nextor-sdk) and for function cross references in this manual.

-Some of the new function calls can be invoked in MSX-DOS 1 mode as well; in the current version, these functions are _GDRVR, _GPART, _CDRVR, _GDLI, [_MAPDRV](#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) (with the restrictions explained in the corresponding section) and [_FORMAT](#27-_format-67h).
+Some of the new function calls can be invoked in MSX-DOS 1 mode as well; in the current version, these functions are [_GDRVR](#38-get-information-about-a-device-driver-_gdrvr-78h), [_GPART](#310-get-information-about-a-device-partition-_gpart-7ah), [_CDRVR](#311-call-a-routine-in-a-device-driver-_cdrvr-7bh), [_GDLI](#39-get-information-about-a-drive-letter-_gdli-79h), [_MAPDRV](#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) (with the restrictions explained in the corresponding section) and [_FORMAT](#27-_format-67h) (with the differences explained in the corresponding section).
 Also, the _DOSVER function behaves specially in this mode (see _[2.8.1.
 Detecting Nextor in MSX-DOS 1 mode](#281-detecting-nextor-in-msx-dos-1-mode)_).
 When invoked in MSX-DOS 1 mode, all the new Nextor function calls have the following restrictions:

 * They must be called by using the F37Dh entry point.
-The 0005h entry point is not supported, since there is no special version of MSXDOS.SYS for Nextor.
+The 0005h entry point is not supported, since there is no special version of `MSXDOS.SYS` for Nextor.

 * When data is exchanged with the invoking application program by using a buffer in RAM, the buffer cannot be in page 1 (addresses 4000h-7FFFh).